jpritikin/coach/content/docs/services/one-on-one.md

 # Counseling

 I work with individuals and dyads (e.g. couples or two people in a relationship). 🫱🏿‍🫲🏻

-By the end of 2023, I may offer counseling to small groups.

 ## What does counseling look like?